We could have struck Balakot from India if we had Rafale: Rajnath Singh

 At a ceremony in France on Tuesday, Singh formally took the delivery of the first of the 36 long-awaited French-made aircraft acquired by the Indian Air Force.
 He also took a sortie in the two-seater jet.

-The Congress has accused Singh of "drama" over performing "shastra puja".
+The Congress has accused Singh of "drama" over performing "Shastra puja".

 On his Rafale sortie, Singh said he had asked the flight captain to fly at supersonic speed.